SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 Let’s first talk about how a replica handles a client request.

 By *Polite Client Assumption*, we know that a new replica never receives client requests.
-A replica only receives requests when it is in ready state.
+A replica only receives requests when it is in READY state.

 The procedure is: